Some say there is never a dull moment in the Arab Republic of Egypt.

 It exports crude oil, gas and petroleum products, cotton, textiles, chemicals and metal products.
 It has iron ore, gypsum, phosphate, manganese, talc, lead, limestone, asbestos, zinc and its main industries are in textiles, food processing, chemicals and tourism.

-Egypt has 108.395 mosques, 2.869 churches and 33 Monasteries (in March 2011).
+Egypt has about 108.395 mosques, 2.869 churches and 33 Monasteries (in March 2011).
 About 90% of the people is Sunni Muslim and about 10% is Christian of which the majority belong to the Coptic Orthodox Church.
 Less than 2% belong to other Christian communities like the Armenian Apostolic, Catholic (Roman, Armenian, Chaldean, Greek, Melkite and Syrian), Maronite, Orthodox (Greek and Syrian) and Anglican/ Episcopalian churches and a Protestant community.
 There are less than 70 Jewish Egyptians, mostly senior citizens. (in March 2011).
 Shia Muslims are less than 1% of the population and small groups of Quranists and Ahmadi Muslims.

 The life expectancy in Egypt is 72.38 and the percentage of literacy is 70% (2022).
 Egypt has indigenous groups like the Berber, Nubian and Bedouin people, who make your visit to Egypt even more colorful.